 Here is the quick comparison between the A6300 and the Fujifilm X-Pro 2.

-After years of waiting, the new Fujifilm X-Pro 2 is here.
-With a huge bump in megapixels, processing power and build quality, the X-Pro 2 is not just better than original X-Pro 1, but it’s the best camera Fujifilm has built to date.
+With a huge bump in megapixels, processing power and build quality, the X-Pro 2 is not just better than original X-Pro 1, but it’s one of the best camera Fujifilm has built to date.

 Not too long ago I made the leap into the FujiX100T fixed lens system.
 But why this camera?
 Why only a 16 megapixel APS-C camera with a fixed lens when I already own a Sony A7r with a few great lenses?